George Dodington, 1st Baron Melcombe: Family and early life

+Political career

 Bubb was returned as Member of Parliament for Winchelsea at the 1715 British general election.
 He was sent as envoy to Spain from 1715 to 1717.
 He changed his surname to Dodington by Act of Parliament in 1717.
 In 1720 he was appointed Clerk of the Pells for Ireland for life.
 His uncle died in 1720 and left him his estate.
 He was Lord Lieutenant of Somerset from 1721 to 1744.
 At the 1722 British general election he was returned as MP for Bridgwater.

-He was taken up by Walpole, who made him a Lord of the Treasury in 1724.
+He was taken up by Robert Walpole, who made him a Lord of the Treasury in 1724.
 He addressed an adulatory verse letter to Walpole in 1726, in which he praised loyalty as the supreme political virtue.
 He married Katherine Behan in secret, some time around 1725.
 He was returned again for Bridgwater at the 1727 British general election.
 Enormously rich, he became a friend of Frederick, Prince of Wales, who took advantage of their acquaintance to obtain loans that helped clear his debts, and, on being thrown out of St James's Palace by his father, King George II, moved into a London house belonging to Dodington.

 Dodington was returned for Bridgwater again in 1734 when he was also returned for Melcombe Regis, and in 1741 when he was also returned for Appleby, choosing to remain at Bridgewater on both occasions.
 He was appointed Treasurer of the Navy in 1744 and became Privy Councillor on 3 January 1745.
 He was returned again for Bridgwater in 1747 and was treasurer of the chamber to the Prince of Wales from 1749 to 1751.

+Alongside his parliamentary roles, Dodington—together with the Earl of Chesterfield—backed opposition journalism and historiography.
+He retained William Guthrie and James Ralph for the Country Whig press (notably Old England) and then sponsored a paired historical enterprise: Guthrie’s A General History of England (1744–51) and Ralph’s History of England… (1744–46).
+When Dodington entered the Broad Bottom administration in 1744, Ralph received a Treasury pension of £200 per year; in 1753, under the Pelhams, he was granted £300 to cease pamphleteering.
+Ralph’s later opposition journalism included the 1753 weekly The Protester: before its launch, Dodington assured Ralph he would be “thoroughly protected … by those who would own him in both Houses,” and he later helped arrange the Treasury settlement via Lord Hartington after an introduction by David Garrick, on condition that Ralph cease political writing.

 At the 1754 British general election, Dodington was returned for Melcombe Regis.
 He was Treasurer of the Navy again from December 1755 to November 1756.
 He was created Baron Melcombe on 6 April 1761.